Frequently Asked Questions

 Back to top

-A: The University urges you to ask the non-profit entity up front about what type of insurance protection they offer to their board members.
-Their coverage, if any, will be your primary source of defense and indemnity.
-If you have asked and received permission from your unit executive to serve on the non-profit board and it is related to the University’s mission and/or serves the University’s interests, the University would provide you coverage upon exhaustion of the non-profit’s insurance.
-The coverage provided to you by the University is subject to all the terms, limits, conditions, and exclusions of its Liability Self-Insurance Plan.
+If you have asked and received permission from your unit executive to serve on a non-profit board, and it is related to the university’s mission and/or serves its interests, the system would provide you coverage upon exhaustion of the non-profit’s and/or your personal insurance.
+The coverage provided to you by the system is subject to all the terms, limits, conditions, and exclusions of its liability self-insurance plan.

 Back to top